ntnhut/LeetSolve/docs/source/Linked_List/02_LL_160_Intersection_of_Two_Linked_Lists_int.md

 1
 1
 ```
-### Code explanation

-1. An unordered map `m` is declared to store pointers to nodes from the linked list `headA`.
-This map is used to keep track of the nodes visited while traversing `headA`.

-2. The first loop iterates through the nodes of `headA` using the `node` pointer.
-Inside this loop, the unordered map `m` marks all `headA`'s nodes visited.

-3. The second iterates through the nodes of `headB` using the same `node` pointer.
-Inside this second loop, the unordered map `m` checks if it stores the current `node`.
-If it does, it means that this node is common to both `headA` and `headB`, and it represents the intersection point.
-The function returns this node.

-4. If the second loop completes without finding an intersection node, the function returns `nullptr`, indicating that there is no intersection between the two linked lists.

-In summary, this code uses an unordered map to store the nodes of `headA` while traversing it.
+This code uses an unordered map to store the nodes of `headA` while traversing it.
 Then, it traverses `headB` and checks if each node in `headB` exists in the map of nodes from `headA`.
 If a common node is found, it returns that node as the intersection point; otherwise, it returns `nullptr` to indicate no intersection.

 ### Complexity
 * Runtime: `O(m + n)`, where `m`, `n` are the number of nodes of `listA` and `listB`.